Thinking Outside the Dox

 Imaginative ideas, energy, honesty and lack of patience describe me totally.
 I was chosen out of many applicants to sit on the community editorial board of the Toronto Star and I enjoyed putting my thoughts in print.
 You can only serve one year and then it is more difficult to get into the paper on the editorial or opinion page, and so a blog.

 I was born in Toronto in 1931 to a wonderful mother who divorced shortly before my birth.
+I owe a great deal of my success to her.
 I am Jewish but not at all religious, yet my culture plays an important part of my personality.
 I attended Harbord Collegiate and U. of T. Faculty of Pharmacy.
 A unique mail-order pharmacy was the first of my endeavours in the profession, followed by many stores throughout Ontario.
 I have a loving wife, 3 children and grand-children and I am now retired from pharmacy.
 But what do I write about?
 Everything!
 My topics are funny, serious, whimsical, timely, outrageous, inspiring, and inventive.
 I promise that if you take the time to read any one of these topics – you will not be sorry.View my complete profile

 - MENTAL ILLNESS IS NOT THE SAME